AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 }
 ```

-## Access Modifiers and Property Accessors

 # Methods

 ## Static Methods
+A static method (the opposite of an instance method) is a method that does not require an object of that class in order to be called.
+Take the _.WriteLine(**_string_**)_
+method for example.
+To call the

 # Events

 # Access Modifiers

 ## Public

 ## Private

 ## Protected

+## Access Modifiers and Property Accessors